Wyko/essential_deathworlders/content/books/good-training/7-run.md

 *Overconfidence.
 Excellent.*

 Or perhaps not.
 He smelled Warhorse approaching from behind, so distinct and potent was his scent.
 Of the men of HEAT, he, Righteous, and Baseball were easiest to identify and the humans knew it.
-Seeing his position and Firth’s clear hunting skill…that could not be an accident.
+Seeing his position and Firth’s clear hunting skill... that could not be an accident.
 Could it?

 *A distraction, then.* Maybe.
 By this time Regaari was effectively running on fumes but if the humans had taught him one thing, it was to trust his instincts.